destine/inverse-kinematics/README.md

 - -path a b (where a and b are coefficients defining the surface described by equation z = ax^3 + by^3)
 - -cir r (where r is the radius of the cross-section of a vertical cylinder centered at the origin)
 - -ell a b (where a and b define the minor and major radii of an ellipse centered at the origin)

-*Note: prismatic and pin joints are currently unimplemented.

 The resulting path is the intersection of the cubic surface and the volume specified by the cir or ell flags.